Maine's 2nd congressional district: Composition

-Election results from presidential races
+Recent election results from statewide races

 In US presidential elections, most states give all the state's electoral votes to the candidate that wins the statewide popular vote.
 This is a type of winner-takes-all voting.
 Maine and Nebraska instead use the congressional district method, where the winner in each of the state's congressional districts gets one electoral vote, and the statewide winner gets an additional two electoral votes.
-Since Maine introduced this system in 1969, Maine's second district voted the same way as the entire state of Maine for every election until 2016 and 2020.
+Since Maine introduced this system in 1969, Maine's second district voted the same way as the entire state of Maine for every election until 2016.
+Republican Donald Trump won the district in 2016, 2020, and 2024.